eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Familiarity with scene understanding, learning 3D representations, synthetic data, temporal data in computer vision.
 	- Demonstrated software engineer experience via an internship, work experience, coding competitions, or widely used contributions in open-source repositories (e.g., GitHub)
 	- The ideal candidate will have a passion for generating new ideas, be a proactive and quick learner, and be able to demonstrate creativity and innovation.
++ skill set:
+	- Good working knowledge in a wide range of machine learning methods and algorithms for classification, regression, clustering, and others – a must.
+	- Good Statistical analysis, e.g. hypothesis testing, estimation theory and mathematical skills.
+	- Experience dealing with end to end machine learning projects: data exploration, feature engineering/definition, model building, performance evaluation and help in implementation.
+	- The ideal candidate should be able to use his/her experience in implementing advanced analytical methods (machine learning, statistical/mathematical modeling) on large amounts of raw data – dealing with all parts of modeling workflow (from data extraction, feature engineering to model building and implementation) and should be able to clearly present and communicate the findings.
+	- As a Data Scientist at Playtika you will take part in projects in which analytical solutions are used for solving and/or optimizing business/product problems like user experience modeling, churn prediction, advanced segmentation and others.
+	- Experience working with big data tools e.g. pySpark.
+	- DL toolbox (e.g. pyTorch, Tensorflow etc. it a plus).
+	- Knowledge in Deep learning models (CNN, RNN, etc ...)
+	- Reinforcement Learning
 + Strong understanding of machine learning algorithms & principles (regression analysis, time series, probabilistic models, supervised classification and unsupervised learning), and their application
 + skill set for Machine Learning/Deep Learning Algorithm Engineer:
 	- Conduct research and development on machine learning, deep learning, and reinforcement learning models, including but not limited to basic algorithms and models, such as CNN, RNN, DNN, and DQN.